jhuintprog/spring2020/finproj/index.md

 * Implement a [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)) user interface and driver program

 There will be a *small* amount of extra credit for the optional curses UI.
 However, you shouldn't work on it until you have the required features working.

+There will also be a small amount of extra credit for contributing tests to the public test repository.
+See the [Sharing unit tests](#sharing-unit-tests) section for details.

 This may seem like a pretty complex project.
 Don't panic!
 The [recommended approach](#recommended-approach) section outlines an approach to getting started, making progress, and finishing the project.